Internetperson-dev/image-organizer/README.md

 [Obsidian Vault]/logs/image-organizer-log-YYYYMMDDHHMMSS

-This can be filter with simple commands
+This can be filter with simple commands to dive into.

 ``grep "\[SKIP\]" logs/image-organizer-log-*.md``